razergom/DiscordHaskellBot/README.md

 # Discord Bot with the Power of Haskell #

 Simple youtube notification bot from one selected channel written in haskell with the use of discord-haskell library.
-Every hour bot requests youtube channel and get if of the latest video from this channel, keeps id in *lastsent.txt*.
+Every hour bot requests youtube channel and get the latest video from this channel, keeps id in *lastsent.txt*.

 Libraries used to create this:
 * **discord-haskell**